jeffreyrdcs/Exercise_projects/README.md

-This repo contains short projects that I wrote for coding exercises.
+Exercise Projects
 =========================================

+This repo contains various projects that I did, mostly as coding exercises.
 The source of the project ideas can be found below.